Geovation/glabs-canvas-marketing/README.md

                 ALIAS        alias.zeit.co
 ```

-If you add the value as a `TXT` record under the `_now` subdomain and then alias your custom domain to `alias.zeit.co` and try again, you'll see this:
+If you add the value as a `TXT` record under the `_now` subdomain and then alias your custom domain to `alias.zeit.co` and try again, Zeit now will check the record and this time the alias will succeed:

 ```
 > Assigning alias canvas.glabs.jimmyg.org to deployment now-react-static-grnfyhsggu.now.sh